-In concert with the Division for Inclusive Excellence and campuswide advisory groups, departments and organizations, the Special Assistant for LGBTQ Initiatives works to promote awareness of the lives of LGBTQIA individuals and to challenge bias and intolerance.
+In concert with campus-wide advisory groups, departments and organizations, the Division for Inclusive Excellence works to promote awareness of the lives of LGBTQIA+ individuals and to challenge bias and intolerance.

-The Special Assistant for LGBTQ Initiatives generates and conducts educational programs for the LGBTQIA community, its allies and the general campus community.
+The Division supports educational programs for the LGBTQIA+ community, its allies and the general campus community.

-Please view our Campus Pride Update Vol. 1
+Please download our Campus Pride Update Vol. 1

 For more information on LGBTQIA-centered and other diversity events, please visit our events calendar.